Bishwajitkuat/unit_testing_async_functions/carAPI.md

 function returns an array of cars that matches the given criterion.
 If no mathc, returns an empty array.

-if parameters are missing, returns all cars in an array,
+if parameters are missing, throw error 'parameter missing'

 parameters: